bbc/tams/docs/adr/0032-specifying-storage-backend.md

 ## Considered Options

 * Option 1a: Multiple separate TAMS instances using the existing API with no changes
-* Option 1b: Update the TAMS API to allow storage backend to be specified when requestion storage allocation
+* Option 1b: Update the TAMS API to allow storage backend to be specified when requesting storage allocation
 * Option 2a: Specify storage backend using the [AppNote0009](https://github.com/bbc/tams/blob/main/docs/appnotes/0009-storage-label-format.md) label structure
 * Option 2b: Specify storage backend using the storeName portion of [AppNote0009](https://github.com/bbc/tams/blob/main/docs/appnotes/0009-storage-label-format.md) label structure
 * Option 2c: Specify storage backend using a storage backend UUID